idio-sync/rb3e-stagekit-networked/README.md

 The project consists of ttwo main components:

 1.  **Dashboard:** A feature-rich desktop application that acts as a central hub.
 It handles music video playback synced to gameplay, tracks session history, manages Last.fm scrobbling, sets Discord Rich Presence, and manages Stage Kit devices.
-2.  **Pico W Firmware (Stagekit folder):** Firmware for the Raspberry Pi Pico W that converts a wired USB Stage Kit (Santroller/Fatsco) into a wireless, networked UDP device.
+2.  **Pico W Firmware (Stagekit folder):** Firmware for the Raspberry Pi Pico W that converts a wired USB Stage Kit device (only Santroller/Fatsco for now) into a wireless, networked UDP device.

 ---

 ## 🌟 Features

 ### 🖥️ Dashboard
-* **Video Sync:** Automatically searches for and plays official music videos (via YouTube/VLC) synced perfectly to your gameplay.
-Features intelligent filtering to avoid covers/tutorials.
+* **Video Sync:** Automatically searches for and plays official music videos (via YouTube/VLC) synced to your gameplay.
+Features intelligent filtering to match songs reasonably well.
-* **Song Library:** Browse your currently loaded RB3E song list directly on your PC, complete with album art fetched from Last.fm.
+* **Song Library:** Browse your RB3E song list directly on your PC, complete with album art fetched from Last.fm.
 * **Stats & History:** Tracks session playtime, song history, and all-time top statistics.
 Exportable to CSV/JSON.
 * **Social Integration:**
     * **Discord Rich Presence:** Displays your current song, artist, and elapsed time on your Discord profile.
     * **Last.fm:** Real-time "Now Playing" updates and automatic scrobbling (after 50% or 4 minutes of play).
-* **Fleet Management:** Auto-detects all wireless Stage Kit Picos on the network, monitoring their signal strength (RSSI) and USB status.
+* **Stage Kit Fleet Management:** Auto-detects all wireless Stage Kit Picos on the network, monitoring their signal strength (RSSI) and USB status.
+Individual functions are manually triggerable for testing purposes.

 ### 💡 Wireless Stage Kit (Pico W)
-* **Wireless Bridge:** Removes the need to run long USB cables from the console to the fog machine.
+* **Wireless Bridge:** Removes the need to run long USB cables from the console to the Stage Kit device.
 * **UDP Protocol:** Listens for RB3E game events over WiFi on port `21070`.
 * **Telemetry:** Broadcasts device health (WiFi signal, Connection status) back to the dashboard on port `21071`.
 * **Fail-safes:** Auto-shutoff for lights/fog if network data stops to prevent "stuck" states.
-* **Performance Optimizations:**
+* **Performance Optimizations:** Reduced packet latency by disabling Pico power-saving modes
-    * **Real-Time Response:** UDP queue draining ensures lights respond to the newest commands instantly, eliminating lag
+* **Real-Time Response:** UDP queue draining ensures lights respond to the newest commands instantly.
-    * **Watchdog Timer:** Automatic recovery from freezes caused by electrical noise or glitches (8-second timeout)
+* **Watchdog Timer:** Automatic recovery from freezes.
-    * **High Performance WiFi:** Reduced packet latency by disabling power-saving modes
-    * **Secure Configuration:** WiFi credentials stored in `settings.toml` instead of hardcoded in firmware

 ---